cyberjunky/3commas-cyber-bots/README.md

 ## How does it work?

-Parse incoming messages, check format of message for BTC_xxx or USDT_xxx pairs, it will also change pair to (for example BUSD_xxx) is bot uses different base.
+Parse incoming messages, check format of message for BTC_xxx or USDT_xxx pairs, it will also change pair to (for example BUSD_xxx) if bot uses different base.
 The exchange must match the exchange of the bot(s), 3Commas blacklist and market are also checked.